aterai/jekyll-bootstrap/_posts/2007-11-05-tablepagination.md

   box.removeAll();
   if (startPageIndex &gt;= endPageIndex) {
-    //if I only have one page, Y don't want to see pagination buttons
+    // if I only have one page, Y don't want to see pagination buttons
-    //suggested by erServi
+    // suggested by erServi
     return;
   }